Multibit-Legacy/multibit-hd/README.md

 Swing also allows us to smoothly integrate with the native platform which puts it ahead of JavaFX until at least Q4 2014.

+#### Why not SwingX ?

+SwingX is a large support library that introduces a lot of additional functionality to Swing applications.
+Much of this additional functionality is not required by MultiBit or can be relatively easily worked around.
+Consequently including it would increase the available attack surface.

 #### Why the Nimbus look and feel ?

 In Java 7 the Nimbus look and feel became integrated with the JDK.
 It provides a modern 2D rendered UI that is the same across